BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Background on CoHAs

-The category $\DfbMMHM(\XX)$ admits a natural t structure for which the heart is the category $\MMHM(\XX)$ of monodromic mixed Hodge modules on $\XX$, which admits a faithful functor $\rat_{\XX}^{\mon}$ to the category of perverse sheaves on $\XX$.
-If $\XX\cong X/G$ is a global quotient stack, then up to a cohomological shift by $\dim(G)$ this is the category of $G$-equivariant perverse sheaves on $X$.
-For full generality and detail, we refer the reader to \cite{preproj1}.
-If $\XX$ is not necessarily connected we define
+The category $\DfbMMHM(\XX)$ admits a natural t structure for which the heart is the category $\MMHM(\XX)$ of monodromic mixed Hodge modules on $\XX$, which admits the faithful functor $\rat_{\XX}^{\mon}$ to the category of perverse sheaves on $\XX$.
+We write $\bm{\tau}^{\leq n}$ and $\bm{\tau}^{\geq n}$ for the truncation functors defined with respect to this t structure.
+If we write $\XX\cong X/G$ as a global quotient stack, then up to a cohomological shift by $\dim(G)$ this is the category of $G$-equivariant perverse sheaves on $X$.